China

 Overview

-China is ruled by a repressive regime.
-The Chinese Communist Party (CCP) maintains tight control over all aspects of life and governance, including the state bureaucracy, the media, online speech, religious practice, universities, businesses, and civil society.
-CCP General Secretary Xi Jinping has consolidated personal power to a degree not seen in China for decades.
-Following a multiyear crackdown on political dissent, independent nongovernmental organizations (NGOs), and human rights defenders, China’s civil society has been largely decimated.
+The ruling Chinese Communist Party (CCP) oversees a repressive authoritarian regime and maintains tight control over all aspects of life and governance, including the state bureaucracy, the media, online speech, religious practice, universities, and businesses.
+CCP General Secretary Xi Jinping has consolidated personal power to a degree not seen in China for decades, and the country’s civil society has been devastated by a multiyear crackdown on political dissent, independent nongovernmental organizations (NGOs), and human rights defenders.

 China